[A two-page PDF version of the below FAQ can be downloaded by clicking here: ScanDay_FAQ_handout]

 - Where was the photograph published?

-To give you some ideas of what to bring, you can browse the sampling of items brought to previous ScanDays available on the State Library’s Flickr.
-To give you even more ideas, you can also browse the entire North Dakota Memories collection.
+To give you some ideas of what to bring, you can also browse the entire North Dakota Memories collection.

 Items that are generally discouraged include newspapers or newspaper clippings, copyrighted materials (unless permission is obtained from the copyright holder), and anything that contains private information.
 As a general rule of thumb, do not bring anything to ScanDay that you would not be comfortable having displayed online on Digital Horizons.

 What happens to the digital copies collected after a ScanDay?

 Digital Initiatives works to sort through all the items digitized at ScanDays.
 After processing is complete, staff works to catalog the information and upload them onto Digital Horizons.

 However, not all items scanned or photographed will be uploaded onto Digital Horizons.
 While Digital Initiatives staff is happy to digitize most items for participants, not all of them fall under the scope of the North Dakota Memories collection.
 Other reasons for exclusion can include condition, copyright, duplication, lack of metadata, etc.